cucumber/docs/content/cucumber.md

 See the `@Delimiter` annotation for details about how to define a delimiter different than `,`.

-If you prefer to use a Data Table to define a list you can do that too:
+If you prefer to use a DataTable to define a list, you can do that too:

 ```gherkin
 Given the following animals: